reframejs/reframe/readme.new.md

 We call this a *0-LOC framework*: a framework that has no source code and that is only a collection of libraries and starters.

-**Benefits**

-A 0-LOC framework introduces a fundamental shift in freedom:
+For more freedom:

 - **Cherry pick libraries** -
   Each library can be used individually and independently of other libraries.
 You can choose which libraries you want to use.
 - **No lock-in** -
   Reframe being merely a collection of libraries and starters, there is virtually no lock-in.

-A 0-LOC framework is also fundamentally more robust:
+For more robustness:

 - **Robust libraries** -
   Do-one-thing-do-it-well libraries tend to be robust.